fullopsec/stable-deffusion-AMD-LINUX-low-VRAM/README.md

   `apt install python3.8-venv`

    Install pip3 and wheel and update them

 ```
 sudo apt install python3-pip
 python -m pip install --upgrade pip wheel
 ```

-Download any stable deffusion model you like and put it in models/Stable-diffusion folder
+Download any stable diffusion model you like and put it in models/Stable-diffusion folder

 You can go to https://civitai.com/ to find models (also a good source for prompts)